InteractiveAdvertisingBureau/iabtcf-es/modules/cmpapi/README.md

 }
 __tcfapi('bingo', 2, songLyricCallback, 'Bingo');
-// Console Output: There was a farmer who had a dog, and Bingo was his name-o __tcfapi('wheelsOnTheBus', 2, songLyricCallback, {thing: 'Doggy', sound: 'bark'});
+// There was a farmer who had a dog, and Bingo was his name-o

-// Console Output: The Doggy on the bus goes bark bark bark!
+__tcfapi('connectBones', 2, songLyricCallback, 'knee', 'thigh');
+// The knee bone is connected to the thigh bone
 ...
 ````